After seeking inspiration and talking to others about your idea, it’s time to prepare a proper pitch.

 The three questions-pitch

-Answer the following three questions about your (proposed) research.
+First, answer the following three questions about your research.

 - (1) What’s new about it?**